aicenter/FUP/lectures/lecture10.md

 ```

 Believe it or not, this was quite a problem for functional programming languages!
 Luckily, the
-Haskell community came up with a solution: Haskell will work with the *whole world* as its state!
+Haskell community came up with a solution: Haskell works with the *whole world* as its state!
 So, theoretically, `print` becomes a function that accepts a string, the current world, and outputs
 a mutated world where the string has appeared on your screen:
 ```haskell